dotnet/docs-aspire/docs/fundamentals/app-host-overview.md

 ---
 title: .NET Aspire orchestration overview
-description: Learn the fundamental concepts of .NET Aspire orchestration and explore the various APIs to express resource references. ms.date: 05/15/2024 ms.topic: overview
+description: Learn the fundamental concepts of .NET Aspire orchestration and explore the various APIs to express resource references. ms.date: 05/23/2024 ms.topic: overview
 ---

 # .NET Aspire orchestration overview

 .NET Aspire provides APIs for expressing resources and dependencies within your distributed application.
 In addition to these APIs, [there's tooling](setup-tooling.md#install-net-aspire) that enables some compelling scenarios.
+The orchestrator is intended for local development purposes.

 Before continuing, consider some common terminology used in .NET Aspire:

 - **App model**: A collection of resources that make up your distributed application (<xref:Aspire.Hosting.DistributedApplication>).
 For a more formal definition, see [Define the app model](#define-the-app-model).
 - **App host/Orchestrator project**: The .NET project that orchestrates the _app model_, named with the _*.AppHost_ suffix (by convention).
 - **Resource**: A [resource](#built-in-resource-types) represents a part of an application whether it be a .NET project, container, or executable, or some other resource like a database, cache, or cloud service (such as a storage service).
-- **Reference**: A reference defines a connection between resources, expressed as a dependency.
+- **Reference**: A reference defines a connection between resources, expressed as a dependency using the `WithReference` API.
 For more information, see [Reference resources](#reference-resources).

 > [!NOTE]
 > .NET Aspire's orchestration is designed to enhance your local development experience by simplifying the management of your cloud-native app's configuration and interconnections.
 While it's an invaluable tool for development, it's not intended to replace production environment systems like [Kubernetes](../deployment/overview.md#deploy-to-kubernetes), which are specifically designed to excel in that context.